 Digital burnout can display signs of both physical and emotional exhaustion, which may include any of the following:

 - Insomnia: In the early stages, falling or staying asleep may be difficult.
 If the stress continues untreated, insomnia may become an ongoing nightly ordeal.
 As exhausting as burnout can feel, they can’t sleep it off.

 - Chronic fatigue: there may be a lack of energy and feeling tired most days.
 This can lead to a sense of dread for what lies ahead on any given day.

 - Physical symptoms: These may include chest pain, excessive sweating, heart palpitations, shortness of breath, stomach pain, dizziness, fainting, and/or headaches (all of which should be medically assessed).

 - Loss of pleasure in work and life: It may seem very mild initially, such as not wanting to go to work or being eager to leave.
 Without intervention, though, loss of enjoyment may extend to different areas, including the time spent with family and friends.
 You may try to avoid projects at work and figure out ways to escape work altogether.

 - Lack of productivity and poor performance: Despite long hours, prolonged chronic stress prevents individuals from being as productive as they once were, often resulting in incomplete projects and an ever-growing to-do list.
 It seems impossible to perform fully, even when working extra hard.

-What can first-time managers do to support an employee with burnout?
+What can first-time managers do to support an employee with digital burnout?